History of the 13th Massachusetts Volunteers

 friends.

-They re-assembled on Boston Common, August 1st when they were mustered
+They re-assembled on Boston Common, August 1st,

-out of Federal Service.
+out of the Federal Service.

 On duty